zeek/zeek/script-reference/directives.rst

 .. zeek:keyword:: @load

-    Loads the specified Bro script, specified as the relative pathname of the file (relative to one of the directories in Bro's file search path).
+    Loads the specified Zeek script, specified as the relative pathname of the file (relative to one of the directories in Zeek's file search path).
-    If the Bro script filename ends with ".zeek", then you don't need to specify the file extension.
+    If the Zeek script filename ends with ".zeek", then you don't need to specify the file extension.
 The filename cannot contain any whitespace.

-    In this example, Bro will try to load a script "policy/misc/capture-loss.zeek" by looking in each directory in the file search path (the file search path can be changed by setting the ZEEKPATH environment variable)::
+    In this example, Zeek will try to load a script "policy/misc/capture-loss.zeek" by looking in each directory in the file search path (the file search path can be changed by setting the ZEEKPATH environment variable)::